 Her research centers on queer intimacy, feminist resistance, and decolonial worldmaking in Latina/e feminist and lesbian literature.
 As an educator, her pedagogy draws from women of color feminisms, decolonial and abolitionist feminist theories, and queer of color critique as a compass for building a socially just world.

 Her work has been published in Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social, The Journal of Lesbian Studies, Chicana Portraits: Critical Biographies of Twelve Chicana Writers edited by Norma E. Cantú, and more.
-She is also the founder and director of Malflora Collective, a digital platform dedicated to uplifting and preserving Latina/e lesbian history, creativity, and culture.
+She is also the Founding Director of Malflora Collective, a digital platform dedicated to uplifting and preserving Latina/e lesbian history, creativity, and culture.

 Beyond her professional roles, she is a cat mom of two, a lover of art and astrology, and a zinemaker who believes in the power of co-creation and community.